 By Atif Shamim Syed

-Atif Shamim Syed is an Investment Banker and has been writing articles for several newspapers and magazines.
+Atif Shamim Syed is an Investment Banker and has been writing articles for several newspapers and magazines, including Pakistan's Daily Times.
 He writes on current events in Urdu and has published several of his works.
 Apart from Urdu, Syed speaks English, French, Arabic and Gujraati.
 His e-mail address is firstname.lastname@example.org.